yotohoshi/UCSDweb_design/Tutorial/README.md

 ### Easy realtime coding solution:
 * Install Atom.
 After this, install packages as you like.
 * Install teletype.
-* Everyone can code one the same document at the SIMULTANEOUSLY like GOOGLE DOC AND WORD!
+* Everyone can code on the same document SIMULTANEOUSLY like GOOGLE DOC AND WORD!
 Enjoy!